gtrichards/PHYS_440_540/README.md

 Lecture 14 (11/11, Monday): Classification.ipynb

-Lecture 15 (11/13, Friday): Classification2.ipynb
+Lecture 15 (11/13, Wednesday): Classification2.ipynb

 Lecture 16 (11/18, Monday): Classification3.ipynb

-Lecture 17 (11/20, Friday): NeuralNetworksIntegrated.ipynb
+Lecture 17 (11/20, Wednesday): NeuralNetworksIntegrated.ipynb

 Lecture 18 (11/22, Monday): NeuralNetworksIntegrated2.ipynb

 Lecture 19 (12/2, Monday): TimeSeries.ipynbp

-Lecture 20 (12/4, Friday): TimeSeries2.ipynb
+Lecture 20 (12/4, Wednesday): TimeSeries2.ipynb

 ## Older Versions
 Note that this repository is constantly being updated from year to year.
 You can find links to the older versions of this repository used in previous years below: